essuu27/py_scrolly/README.md

 ….but you knew that already, right?

-On starting up, py_scrolly will open a window on your system’s desktop *[1]* showing a line of text scrolling, right to left, across the screen.
-When the live of text scrolls off the left-hand end of the screen the next line of text will start scrolling, right to left, across the screen.
+On starting up, py_scrolly will open a window *[1]* on your system’s desktop showing a line of text scrolling, right to left, across the screen.
+When the line of text scrolls off the left-hand end of the screen the next line of text will start scrolling, right to left, across the screen.

 *[1]*: While the py_scrolly.py can provide a fullscreen display it is designed to start up with windowed output.
 Pressing the ‘f’ key kicks the output into, and out of fullscreen mode.